christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [rest.bitcoin.com](https://rest.bitcoin.com) is an extension of [developer.bitcoin.com](https://developer.bitcoin.com).<br /><br />

-- [api.bchjs.cash](https://api.bchjs.cash) runs [bch-api](https://github.com/christroutner/bch-api), my personal fork of rest.bitcoin.com, which I use to try new ideas and solicit advice from the developer community.
+- [FullStack.cash](https://fullstack.cash) runs [bch-api](https://github.com/christroutner/bch-api), a fork of rest.bitcoin.com.

   - bch-api has been adapted to work with [this front end](https://github.com/Permissionless-Software-Foundation/jwt-bch-frontend) and [this back end](https://github.com/Permissionless-Software-Foundation/jwt-bch-api) authorization server.
-It generates JWT tokens for charging for access to your API, or for securing your API so that when exposing your API to the internet, random public people can't use it.
+It generates JWT tokens for charging for access to your API, or for securing your API, so that when exposing your API to the internet, random public people can't use it.

 I have <u>not</u> tried out these other REST APIs, but they look interesting: